0-lucas/digital-garden/content/5. Data Engineering/NoSQL/NoSQL.md

 The **method that data is retrieved also differs**.
 The standard [[SQL]] query language allows to query every [[SQL]] database.
 However, for *NoSQL*, **each database has its own language of API to retrieve the data**.
 The average transaction in *NoSQL* can be simple, **containing little processing and aggregation**, but mostly **retrieves large volumes of data**.

+Also, instead of applying the *ACID* principles, *NoSQL* adapt these principle

 ![[nosql vs sql.png]]

 ___